aclaf/flagrant/docs/explanation/concepts.md

 Option specs are immutable after construction and can be safely shared across multiple command specs.
 Common options like `--verbose` or `--config` can be defined once and reused throughout a command hierarchy.
 See [Specification immutability](#specification-immutability) for implications of this guarantee.

-For complete type definitions including all fields and validation rules, see the [parser types specification](types.md).
 For detailed dictionary parsing algorithms and syntax, see the [dictionary parsing specification](dictionary-parsing.md).

 ### Positional specs